wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

      Right click on the downloaded iso file and select Extract to.

      .. image:: images/labview/extract-iso.png
+      :alt: After right clicking on the .iso file go to "7-Zip" then "Extract to....".

      Run install.exe from the extracted folder.
 Click :guilabel:`Yes` if a Windows Security prompt appears.